Year 1: Cherry and Elm 2021 - 2022

 In Year 1 at Pinehurst we Experience, Excel and Enjoy.

-Year 1 homework will be uploaded weekly onto Class Dojos.
+Year 1 homework will be uploaded weekly onto Class Dojo.

-It would be helpful if you and your child were logged onto Class Dojos, please speak to your class teacher for support if necassary.
+It would be helpful if you and your child were logged onto Class Dojo, please speak to your class teacher for support if necessary.

-Maths Homework - Set on a Monday to be returned by Thursday.
+Maths Homework - Set on a Wednesday to be returned by the following Tuesday

 Reading Homework - Book bags sent home on a Monday and Thursday.
 Please bring book bags to school on both of these days.